HELLO THERE, FRIEND!

 The frail pastor joyfully proclaimed, “It was like a dream come true.
 I was completely fulfilled in the presence of Jesus!”

-Amy Carmichael, one of my spiritual heroes, made a decision at the age of seventeen to say, “Nothing will matter to me again except the things that are eternal.”
+Amy Carmichael, one of my spiritual heroes, made a decision at the age of seventeen to say, “Nothing could ever matter again but the things that were eternal.”
 I began to ask God for the strength to live according to that same creed.

 With God’s help, I began to change my daily habits to align with eternal priorities.
 Eric and I exchanged our movie marathons for powerful times of prayer.
 Instead of mindlessly surfing the Internet during our spare time, we began studying Scripture and reading inspiring Christian biographies.
 We talked for hours about what God was doing in our hearts and what we were discovering in His Word.

 Something amazing happened as I began to spend my time on Christ-centered activities instead of frivolous ones.
 Jesus became my All in all — not just in theory but in reality.
 My relationship with Him began to satisfy all my needs.

 I experienced the words of Psalm 16:11: “In Your presence is fullness of joy; at Your right hand are pleasures forevermore.”
 By seeking pleasure and fulfillment through pop-culture distractions, I had settled for temporary, short-lived satisfaction.
 But as I built my life and my time around the eternal instead of the temporal, I discovered joy and peace that were real and lasting.

 My life has never been the same since.

 It’s not that I’ve never watched a movie or read a novel since that season of shifting my priorities.
 But my approach is far different than it used to be.
 No longer do I find my fulfillment or identity in shallow pursuits.
 Rather, I have learned that true purpose comes only from a truly Christ-centered existence.
 Not just saying that He is my highest priority, but living as if He is.